Great Lake Walkway upgrade

 We will be working to minimise disruption for users of the walkway, with alternative routes included where possible.

-The work will be completed in stages, beginning in January 2020 and is expected to be complete by August 2020 – weather permitting.
+The work will be completed in stages, beginning in January 2020 and is expected to be complete by October 2020 – weather permitting.
+The project was originally scheduled to be complete by August 2020 but has been pushed out due to the Level 4 lockdown and the subsequent delays this has caused.

 Media releases and updates